Logic: an Art of Thinking, a Branch of Mathematics

 1.2 Neo-Thomistic logic

-In the Middle Ages, Thomas Aquinas took up the Aristotelian definition of logic and defined it in relation to the reflexivity of the act of reasoning, that is “its ability to reflect upon itself”:
+In the Middle Ages, Thomas Aquinas took up the Aristotelian definition of logic and defined it in relation to the reflexivity of the act of reasoning, or “its ability to reflect upon itself.”

 An art is needed to direct the act of reasoning, so that by it a man when performing the act of reasoning might proceed in an orderly and easy manner and without error.
 And this art is logic, that is, the science of reason.
 (Com.
 Post.
 An., “Foreword”)

-This definition is taken up by the Neo-Thomist tradition, especially by Maritain, who defines logic as:
+This definition is taken up by The Neo-Thomist tradition, especially by Maritain, who defines logic as:

 The art THAT DIRECT THE VERY ACT OF REASON.
+(Maritain 1923, p.
+1; capitals in the original)

 The following definition emphasizes the normative value of “formal logic”, which is defined as:

-A science that determines the correct (or valid) forms of reasoning.”
+A science that determines the correct (or valid) forms of reasoning” (Dopp 1967, p.
+11, italics in the original)

 1.3 Logic and inference

-In mathematics, logic is defined as :
+In mathematics, logic is defined as:

-The discipline that deals with correct inference.
-(Vax 1982, Logic)
+The discipline that deals with correct inference (Vax 1982, Logic).

-Logic is concerned with the principles of valid inference.
-(Kneale and Kneale, [1962], p.
-1)
+Logic is concerned with the principles of valid inference (Kneale and Kneale, [1962], p.
+1).

 See inference.
 Logic is the study of the valid forms of deduction:

-Logic has the important function of saying what follows from what.
-(Kleene, 1967, Chap.
-1, §1)
+Logic has the important function of saying what follows from what (Kleene, 1967, Ch.
+1, §1).

 1.4 Logic is a science

-Logic, like any science has as its business the pursuit of truth.
+Logic, like any science, has as its business the pursuit of truth.
 (Quine, 1959, p. xi)

 The Stoics were the first to define logic not in Aristotelian terms as an organon, an instrument (in the service of the sciences), but as a science.